capital-G/supercollider-wiki/git-workflow-and-guidelines.md

+*Sorry about the disorderliness of this article.
+Project docs are undergoing some major restructuring right now. -NH 2019-07-26*

 ## git-flow

 SuperCollider takes inspiration from git-flow for its branching mode.
 You can read about this frequently used git methodology [here](http://nvie.com/posts/a-successful-git-branching-model/).
 We use three major branches: